develprr/metamatic-framework/README.md

 # Implementing the MetaStore Container

-There are two major strategies to implement a state container, which are the **Two-Way-Events** strategy and the **One-Way-Events** strategy.
-The *Two-Way-Events* strategy means that the central data container (MetaStore) communicates with the rest of the software only through events.
-In Two-Way-Events strategy, the state container uses events for both sending and receiving data.
-It listens for events for receiving data and dispatches events for sending data.
-But in *One-Way-Events* strategy instead, events are used only for broadcasting.
-The State Container does not listen for events to receive data.
-The data is placed inside the container directly through setter or update method invocations from outside.
-Please read more about these state container strategies on a [blog article](http://www.oppikone.fi/blog/implementing-metamatic-state-container.html).
+One wonderful thing about the Metamatic framework is that a state container as such is a plain object.
+Therefore implementing a Metamatic state container could not be easier.
+Another wonderful thing is that you modify the state container through direct method invocation, through very basic and plain setter methods.
+This makes the code very readable.
+If any component wants to update a state in the state container, it should be done by directly invoking a setter method.
+This approach is opposite to some major state container frameworks that require you to dispatch events from components in order to update the state container.
+Such practice does not only turn the code unreadable and unmaintainable but is also completely unnecessary and serves no real purpose.

+In Metamatic, the flow goes as follows:

+1. States are updated by directly invoking setter (updater) methods of a state container.
+2. State container updater method automatically clones the new value object and updates the state container accordingly.
+3. After setting a new value to the state container, the Metamatic framework broadcasts the changed state to everywhere in the app.
+4. All components that are registered listeners of the dispatched Metamatic event, update their state.

+## Important to Remember

+Even though updating state container throug direct method invocation,

+1. **YOU SHALL NEVER** directly refer to Metamatic state container from outside.
+2. Other components outside the state container shall **NEVER** use getters or direct references to get states from the state container.
+3. Components shall get events from the Metamatic state container only through **connect**, **connectAll** or **handle** functions provided by the framework.

+If you violate any of these three principles you will be involved in using *antipatterns* - and that is dirty business!

+Read more about these principles in a [blog article on state container strategies](http://www.oppikone.fi/blog/implementing-metamatic-state-container.html).

 ## Create a State Container

-Creating a state container is very easy in the Metamatic framework.
+In the Metamatic framework, creating a state container is very easy.
 The state container is essentially only a very simple plain object.
 You can name it as you wish, for instance AppState, AppContainer, MainStore etc. In this example, I'll name the state container as *MetaStore*.
 To create a MetaStore, create
 *MetaStore.js* file  Of course the file can have any name you wish.
 In that file, define the state container object as a plain object: